ISAITB/docs-tdl/source/expressions/index.rst

 Such input is typically provided by testers but can also be supplied by administrators or externally scripted tooling.

-GITB TDL, as implemented in the GITB test bed software, offers four levels of such configuration, with a progressively narrower scope to address all potential needs:
+GITB TDL, as implemented in the GITB Test Bed software, offers four levels of such configuration, with a progressively narrower scope to address all potential needs:

 .. figure:: images/configuration_scopes.png